Get Featured: from $19/week

 Indexing & Robots.txt

-- ✓ Add to Search Console: Verify your domain and submit your sitemap.
-Google will crawl and index your site faster
+• ✓ Add to Search Console: Verify your domain and submit your sitemap so you can monitor discovery, crawling, and indexing

 Site Speed (Core Web Vitals)